Pricing

 short Jaunts

 If two travelers want me all to themselves for 3 (or 4) days, the cost will start at about 2900€ per person.
 But as your group gets bigger, the per person price gets smaller.
 Got a group of seven that wants a custom tour?
-That will probably run about 1500€ per person.
+That will probably run you about 1500€ per person.

 Included in a 3-day tour would be 3 lunches, 2 dinners, 2 hotel nights, and all your train transportation to and from your starting city.